AalianKhan/mushroom-strategy/README.md

 ### Adding devices to areas

-You can easily add devices to an area by going to `Settings` found at the bottom of the sidebar > Click `Devices and integration` > Select the integration of your device > Click the device you wish to add > Click the `pencil icon` found in the top right corner > Enter an area in area field.
+You can add devices to an area by going to `Settings` found at the bottom of the sidebar.

+1. Click `Devices and integration`
+2. Select the integration of your device
+3. Click the device you wish to add
+4. Click the `pencil icon` found in the top right corner
+5. Enter an area in area field.

 You can also set an entity of that device to a different area by going to the advanced settings of that entity.

 If you created an entity in your `configuration.yaml` you may need to enter a `unique_id` first before you set an area